remap/ndn-lighting/python/README.txt

-NDN Lighting v2.75 - Python
+NDN Lighting v2.8 - Python

+In general, this application is very specific to the UCLA campus as it's driving physical lights from physical machines.

+If you would like to have a local version to play with - see the ./perfTest directory - that will issue & respond to interests without controlling lights.

-There are three parts to the lighting application:
+meanwhile, there are three parts to the lighting application:

 1) configuration manager